dolphindb/release/1.30/README.md

 * Improved stability of controller nodes in high availability clusters. (**1.30.16**)
 * Information on delete and update operations can be printed in log. (**1.30.16**)
 * Added subscription topic information to the error messages of the stream subscription task in the log. (**1.30.16**)
-* UI enhancements for the Web-Based Cluster Manager.
-With the integrated user interface, you can now view, suspend and cancel jobs (running, submitted or scheduled) in DolphinDB.
-Note that after you have upgraded the server version, the "web" folder must be updated as well.
-The new version of Web-Based Cluster Manager uses the WebSocket protocol to enhance its support for binary protocols.
-Your web browser may need to be updated to the latest version.
-We recommend using the latest version of Chrome or Edge. (**1.30.16**)
 * Modified the parameter *forceTriggerTime* in the time-series engine. (**1.30.15**)
 * If *updateTime* in the time-series engine is specified, the output table is no longer restricted to a keyed table. (**1.30.15**)
 * Added new parameter *triggeringInterval* in the cross sectional engine (`createCrossSectionalEngine`) to specify the *interval* or *keyCount* at the latest timestamp to trigger calculation. (**1.30.15**)